microscaler/tinkerbell/docs/mdbook/src/adr/0013-Firecracker_MicroVM_Integration.md

 ## 🚀 Industry-Leading Capabilities

-This sophisticated deployment and isolation model positions Tinkerbell as an industry leader, demonstrating cutting-edge integration of isolation, dynamic LLM routing, and scalability through structured FAR agent clusters.
+This sophisticated deployment and isolation model positions Tiffany as an industry leader, demonstrating cutting-edge integration of isolation, dynamic LLM routing, and scalability through structured FAR agent clusters.

-Adopting Firecracker MicroVMs positions Tinkerbell at the cutting edge of secure, performant, isolated agentic execution environments, providing unmatched reliability, security, and auditability in autonomous agentic runtimes.
+Adopting Firecracker MicroVMs positions Tiffany at the cutting edge of secure, performant, isolated agentic execution environments, providing unmatched reliability, security, and auditability in autonomous agentic runtimes.

 ---